 Jon, Visual Designer

-Hyun, Interaction Designer and Developer
+Hyun, Interaction Designer and Full-stack Developer

 Along with the design of the software itself, the designers and I had to focus on the physical execution of this project because the project was being treated as an exhibition.
 Details that I or the other designers never had to focus on before, such as the placement of monitor, camera, and concealing the equipment had to be considered when installing the piece.
 Since the nature of the software followed close to a kiosk, configuring the operating system installed on the host computer had to be modified extensively so it did not create any disturbances in the experience.
 These kind of details made me imagine beyond the software world when designing for a good software experience in future projects.